AzDocs/AzDocs/Wiki/Azure.md

 For this example lets assume that some work has been done by other companies and you want the latest & greatest changes for your company.
 Since our philosophy is that `upstream` should always be able to merge to `origin` we pull directly into our `origin/main` branch to avoid squash commits over and over between `upstream` & `origin`.
 Follow these steps to get the latest from `upstream` to your `origin`:

+First navigate to the cloned upstream repo (the repo made in the [Mirroring the upstream repo to your own Azure DevOps instance](#mirroring-the-upstream-repo-to-your-own-azure-devops-instance) step).
+Then follow these steps:

 ```batch
 git checkout main
 git pull upstream main